 Choose the right plant

 “Right plant, right place” is a gardening mantra and the cornerstone of low-maintenance landscapes.
 It is also the most difficult principle to follow.
 Wanting roses because our grandmother had them or smitten by a plant at the garden center, we may go great lengths to create an ideal spot for them.
-Alternatively, we may attempt growing the plants in unfavorable conditions.
+Alternatively, we may attempt to grow the plants in unfavorable conditions.

 Determined to grow oakleaf hydrangea (Hydrangea quercifolia) in a spot with poor drainage, I killed three before choosing a shrub less fussy about wet feet.
 A drier area on the edge of the garden proved to be a perfect spot for an oakleaf to thrive.